tadata-org/fastapi_mcp/README.md

 ### Auto-Generated Tool Prompts

-Every FastAPI endpoint automatically gets a corresponding prompt (named `use_{endpoint_name}`) that provides AI models with guidance on how to use that specific tool:
+By default, every FastAPI endpoint automatically gets a corresponding prompt (named `use_{endpoint_name}`) that provides AI models with guidance on how to use that specific tool:

 ```python
 from fastapi import FastAPI